wordware-ai/magnitude-fork/README.md

 For information on how to run tests and integrate into CI/CD see [here](https://docs.magnitude.run/core-concepts/running-tests).

 > [!NOTE]
-> By default, Magnitude will look for an `ANTHROPIC_API_KEY` environment variable and use Claude Sonnet 4.
-Magnitude requires a model that is good at instruction following/planning **and** visually grounded.
-See [docs](https://docs.magnitude.run/customizing/llm-configuration) for more information and alternative models.
+> Magnitude requires a large **visually grounded** model.
+We recommend Claude 4 Sonnet for the best performance, but are also compatabile with Qwen-2.5VL 72B.
+See [docs](https://docs.magnitude.run/customizing/llm-configuration) for more information.

 ## Why Magnitude?